 The story revolves around a linguist expert-and-college lecturer Louise Banks (Amy Adams), who is caught up with traumatic memories of her daughter and is called upon for help by the government when twelve extraterrestrial objects (nicknamed ‘Shells’) appear across the planet.
 With a willingness to interact with the ET (tremendous use of VFX) to figure out the reason for their visit, Louis is given the task to break the language barrier, along with Ian Donnelly (Jeremy Renner), an astrophysicist.
-Things begin to complicate when key information is comprehended and fear of extinction unsettles the world.
-Arrival
+Things complicate when key information is comprehended and fear of extinction unsettles the world.

 The filmmaker, undoubtedly, has given us some phenomenal films (Prisoners, Sicario).
 But I wasn’t expecting anything of this level.
 We’ve had numerous films based on the notion of making first contact with external beings.
 Arrival makes you forget everything you’ve seen in the past.
 It offers ample goosebump and unforgettable moments.